Moonarq/MONYENYO-REACT-JS/README.md

 ![Responsive](https://img.shields.io/badge/Responsive-Design-29B6F6?style=for-the-badge)
 [![License](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)](LICENSE)

-**Modern company profile website for Monyenyo: Indonesian brownies brand built with React.js and Vite.**
+**Modern company profile website for Company Profile: built with React.js and Vite.**

 ---

 ## 📋 Project Overview

-This is a modern, fully responsive company profile website for Monyenyo brand built with React.js and Vite.
+This is a modern, fully responsive company profile website for Company Profile built with React.js and Vite.
 The website showcases the company's products, services, outlets, blog articles, and contact information with a clean, professional design optimized for all devices.

 ---